Muhammad ibn Maslamah: Battle of the Trench and Qurayza

+Raids and expeditions

 Ibn Maslamah led 30 horsemen on the raid to al-Qurata in June 627.
-They marched by night and hid by day.
-At al-Sharaba they attacked the Bakr clan of the Kilab tribe and killed ten of them.
-Then they drove the cattle, 150 camels and 3000 sheep back to Medina.
-The following month Muhammad sent him with ten men to Ghatafan territory in Dhu’l-Qassa.
-Ibn Maslamah and his men were ambushed in the night while they ereew sleeping.
-When the enemy started shooting arrows, Ibn Maslamah was the first to awaken and warned his men to return fire with their own arrows.
-The Bedouins threw spears and killed three of them; the Muslims killed one; then the ambushers killed seven more.
-Ibn Maslamah fell with a wounded ankle although he managed to survive and escape, as the enemies stripped the corpses and departed.
-Later, a Muslim happened to pass the site, and on finding Ibn Maslamah alive, he gave him food and water and transported him back to Medina.
-Later, Ibn Maslama was also present at the al-Muraysi in January 628.
+They marched by night and hid by day; at al-Sharaba, they attacked the Bakr clan of the Kilab tribe and killed ten of them.
+They then drove the captured livestock—150 camels and 3,000 sheep—back to Medina.
+The following month, Muhammad sent him with ten men to the Ghatafan territory in Dhu al-Qassah.
+Ibn Maslamah and his men were ambushed at night while they were sleeping.
+When the enemy began shooting arrows, Ibn Maslamah was the first to awaken and warned his men to return fire.
+The Bedouins threw spears and killed three of his men; the Muslims killed one of the attackers before the ambushers killed seven more of the party.
+Ibn Maslamah fell with a wounded ankle, though he managed to survive and escape after the enemies stripped the corpses and departed.
+Later, a Muslim traveler found Ibn Maslamah, provided him with food and water, and transported him back to Medina.
+Ibn Maslamah was also present at the al-Muraysi in January 628.

 During the Pledge of the Tree, Ibn Maslamah was among the twenty horsemen who were sent as an advance guard to Hudaybiyyah and he was on the night-watch roster.
 One night the Quraysh sent fifty men to the Muslim camp.
 Ibn Maslamah managed to capture them and bring them to Muhammad.
-According to one tradition, he was later a witness to the Treaty of Hudaybiyyah; but an alternative tradition asserts that the witness was his brother Mahmud.
+According to one tradition, he was later a witness to the Treaty of Hudaybiyyah;